 1. Pressure Relief

-Traditional spring mattresses concentrate your weight and pressure on your hips and shoulders, which can lead to aches and pains in the future.
-It promotes bad posture in bed.
+Traditional spring mattresses concentrate your weight and pressure on your hips and shoulders, which can lead to aches and joint pains in the future.
+It promotes bad posture in bed which can lead to longer-term ailments and issues.

 Memory foam accommodates your curves, moulding to your contours and spreading your weight evenly.
-That means no pressure points, and a weightless feeling.
+That means no strained pressure points and a weightless feeling while you sleep.

 2. Motion Absorption

-On a traditional spring mattress, you’ll be able to feel the movements of your partner.
-The interlinked springs pass the motion across the mattress.
+On a traditional open coil spring mattress, you’ll be able to feel the movements of your partner.
+The interlinked springs pass the motion across the mattress and it ends up ruining the sleep of many individuals.

-Memory foam absorbs motion and so you’ll sleep free of disturbances from your partner’s movement.
-Plus, the pressure relieving qualities of memory foam reduce tossing and turning by up to 80%, so you partner won’t be wriggling as much anyway.
+However, memory foam absorbs motion and so your sleep won’t be affected by your partner’s movement.
+Plus, the pressure relieving qualities of a memory foam mattress reduce tossing and turning by up to 80%, so your partner will be wriggling around less anyway!

 Traditional spring mattresses are not adaptive.
-They expect our bodies to adapt to them, and push against us when we lie down.
+They expect our bodies to adapt to them, and they push against us when we lie down, which can lead to a very uncomfortable night!

-Memory foam is more durable and long lasting – a quality memory foam mattress can last you up to 15 years!
+Memory foam is more durable and long lasting – a luxury, high quality mattress can last you up to 15 years!

 5. Full Body Support